RoseauTechnologies/Roseau_Load_Flow/doc/models/Line/Parameters.md

 - the insulator type which is the material used as insulator.
 - the section of the phase wires (in mm²).
 The sections of the wires of the three phases are considered equal.
 - the section of the neutral wire (in mm²).
-- the height of the line (in meters).
+- the height of the line above or below the ground (in meters).
 - the external diameter of the wire (in meters).

 #### Resistance

-The resistance of the conductors are computed using the following formula:
+The resistances of the conductors are computed using the following formula:

 ```{math}
 R_{p}=\frac{\rho}{S_{p}}\quad\forall p\in\{\mathrm{a},\mathrm{b},\mathrm{c},\mathrm{n}\} \qquad(\text{in }